 Dr. Levenson has served on a number of Boards and Advisory Councils over the years including the Board of Advisors for Beeson Divinity School, St. Luke’s School of Theology at the University of the South and the Living Church Foundation.
 Presently, he serves on the advisory board for Amazing Place and Day 1, a national Christian radio organization recognized as the voice of the historic Protestant denominations and as a member of the Office of the Development Advisory Committee for the Episcopal Church, New York City.

 In 2015, he was admitted as a member of the United States Priory for the Order of St. John of Jerusalem.
 On June 24, 2020, he was appointed Sub-Prelate of the Order and in 2021, by appointment of Her Majesty, Elizabeth, Queen of England; he was elevated as an Officer for the Priory.
 The Priory is a public charity that supports the humanitarian endeavors of St. John of Jerusalem Eye Hospital Group, the only provider of expert eye care in the West Bank, Gaza and East Jerusalem, treating patients regardless of ethnicity, religion or ability to pay.
 In the U.S., the group also assists disabled and disadvantaged Veterans through the St. John Volunteer Corps.

 In 2011, he received “Distinguished Alumnus of the Year” from Beeson Divinity School.
 In 2012, he was awarded the Dean’s Cross from Virginia Theological Seminary and in 2019, he was named Birmingham-Southern College’s “Distinguished Alumnus of the Year.”

-Dr. Levenson has written dozens of articles for various religious and theological journals and contributed to “Prophetic Preaching,” Church Publishing, 2020.
+He has also written dozens of articles for various religious and theological journals and contributed to “Prophetic Preaching,” Church Publishing, 2020.
 He wrote the foreword to John Claypool’s “Tracks of a Fellow Struggler,” Church Publishing, 2020; contributed to “Pearls of Wisdom: Barbara Bush” (March 2020); and has written four devotional books: “Bits of Heaven,” “A Place of Shelter,” “Preparing Room” and “A Path to Wholeness,” Church Publishing, 2020.
-He is working on a new book, “Witness to Dignity: The Life and Faith of George H.W. and Barbara Bush,” that Hachette Publishing (Nashville, Tenn.) has set to release in November 2022.